-SCM_GPUENABLED Environment flag to turn GPU acceleration on or off.
+SCM\GPUENABLED: Environment flag to turn GPU acceleration on or off.
 Only works for the CUDA-enabled binaries.
 Setting this variable to TRUE turns GPU acceleration on, setting it to FALSE turns it off.
-If the input contains the keyblock GPUENABLED, a FALSE in the environment variable will be ignored.
+If the input contains a GPU%Enabled input key then this environment variable will be ignored.